matplotlib/mplcairo/README.rst

 it requires manual modifications to the PATH and LDFLAGS (as documented by ``brew info llvm``).

+On macOS<10.14, it is additionally necessary to use clang<8.0 (e.g. with ``brew install llvm@7``) as clang 8.0 appears to believe that code relying on C++17 can only be run on macOS≥10.14+.

 The macOS wheel is built using ``tools/build-macos-wheel.sh``, which relies on delocate-wheel_ (to vendor a recent version of libc++).
 Currently, it can only be built from a Homebrew-clang wheel, not a conda-clang wheel (due to some path intricacies...).

+As I can personally only test the macOS build on CI, any help with the build and the packaging on that platform would be welcome.

 .. _delocate-wheel: https://github.com/matthew-brett/delocate